gera3d/wow-wallpaper/wow_loading_screen_creator_plan.md

 - Unit testing for all core functionality using Jest
 - GitHub Actions for automated testing on each commit
 - Browser compatibility testing with focus on WebAssembly support
-- User acceptance testing with Turtle WoW players
+- User acceptance testing with private server players
 - Performance testing for client-side image processing operations

 ## 7. Deployment Plan